ThiriNyeinAye/ThiriNyeinAye/README.md

 ## About Me
 #### I'm a passionate developer with a keen interest in web development and problem solutions.
 I love diving into challenging problems and leveraging technology to create innovative solutions.

-- 🌱 I’m currently exploring cloud computing
+- 🌱 I’m currently exploring web development
 - 📫 How to reach me: thirinyeinaye23@gmail.com

 ## Skills